Back to blog

 The data discovery process

-Similar to organization-based analysis processes, such as data aggregation, data discovery is an ongoing process that involves detecting patterns, outliers, and errors throughout large structured and unstructured datasets.
+Similar to organizational analysis processes, such as data aggregation, data discovery is an ongoing process that involves detecting patterns, outliers, and errors throughout large structured and unstructured datasets.

 Ultimately, there are three main data discovery categories: preparation, visualization, and analysis.
 These steps continually work together to provide hidden insights, potential security breaches, and visual mapping.